WA DNR Webster Nursery

 Site Description

-Webster Nursery is a tree nursery run by the Washington State Department of Natural Resources (WA DNR).
-The nursery is 300 acres and produces 10-15 million seedlings per year, which they sell to fund the nursery operation.
-Herbicides and fungicides are applied to soils and plants in early spring, summer, and early fall to control weeds and protect seedling from disease.
+Webster Nursery is a 300-acre tree nursery run by the Washington State Department of Natural Resources (WA DNR).
+The nursery grows and sells 9 million seedlings each year.
+The nursery uses herbicides and fungicides to control weeds and protect seedlings from disease.

 Cleanup History

-1982: The concrete UST was replaced with a steel UST.
+1982: WA DNR replaced the concrete UST with a steel UST.

-1996: The steel UST was full, found to be leaking, and removed along with 70 cubic yards of contaminated soil (about 7 dump trucks full).
-Not all the contaminated soil could be removed because groundwater kept seeping in and filling the hole.
-Excavating more soil threatened the structural stability of the warehouse.
+1996: WA DNR found that the steel UST was leaking and full.
+WA DNR removed the UST and 70 cubic yards of contaminated soil (about 7 dump trucks full).
+It was not possible to remove all of the contaminated soil because of the structural stability of the warehouse, and groundwater seeping into the excavation hole.
 Contaminated soil and water were taken offsite for proper recycling and disposal.
 Soil around the drains and pipes were tested and did not have any contamination.
+Available information indicates that the sink and shower within the chemical storage portion of the warehouse were the most likely source of the pesticide contamination that went into the tank.

 2001: Ecology and WA DNR entered into an agreement to finalize the cleanup plan, monitor the site, and prevent water from moving through the contaminated area.

-2001-2016: Yearly groundwater monitoring showed heptachlor epoxide concentration in groundwater in the vicinity of the former UST was above the state cleanup level.
+2001-2016: Yearly groundwater monitoring showed heptachlor epoxide concentration in groundwater near the former UST was above the state cleanup level.

 2014: WA DNR tested soil and groundwater to find the extent of contamination.

 2016: Ecology and WA DNR entered into an agreement to remove more contaminated soil and monitor groundwater.
-Due to the lack of approval of a state capital budget, the cleanup action was delayed.
+The cleanup work was delayed to 2018 because of state budget issues.

-2018: WA DNR removed about 145 cubic yards of contaminated soil, backfilled with clean soil, and covered it with grass.
-Not all of the contaminated soil could be removed due to structural constraints.
+2018: WA DNR removed about 145 cubic yards (about 14 dump trucks full) of contaminated soil, backfilled with clean soil, and covered it with grass.
+Not all the contaminated soil could be removed due to structural constraints.

 Site use restrictions called institutional controls are in effect